jgenso1690/dictionary/readme.md

-##Dictionary Autocomplete App
+# Dictionary Autocomplete App
-#Description
+## Description
-    This dictionary app allows the user to insert a word and give autocomplete options while writting.
+    The user can insert a word and will be able to see autocomplete options while writting.
     After submitting or selecting a word it will give back the definition.

-#Steps to start the application:.
+## Steps to start the application:.

     Backend
     1. Run 'npm init' to install all the dependencies.